DimYfantidis/University_Projects/README.md

   Personally, I chose the problem of the concurrent computation of the binomial coefficient by Zohar Manna and Amir Pnueli.
 In my implementation I used the **C programming language** and the **pthreads library**.
 * ## Microprocessors (x86 Assembly)
   The lesson's goal is to introduce the students to Intel's processor architecture and teach them the basics of the x86 Assembly language. **Three programming assignments** were given in total.
-The 1st and 2nd ones request the writing of 16/32/64-bit assembly code (OP codes/mnemonics, registers, variables, code/data/stack segments, conditional statements, loops, procedures) in the EMU-8086 emulator.
+The 1st and 2nd ones request the writing of 16/32/64-bit assembly code (OP codes/mnemonics, registers, variables, code/data/stack segments, conditional statements, loops, procedures, interrupts, floating-point arithmetic, SIMD instructions) in the EMU-8086 emulator.
 Meanwhile, the 3rd one requires the writing of a C/x86 Assembly hybrid program by interfacing C source files and external x86 Assembly implementation files in Visual Studio using MASM.

 * ## Modeling - Digital Image Synthesis (C)
 * ## Neural Networks - Deep Learning (Python)